liftedinit/many-framework/README.md

 Below are some examples of how to use the different CLI.

 ## Requirements
+1. Install `tendermint`
+   1. Download `tendermint` **v0.35.4** from https://github.com/tendermint/tendermint/releases/tag/v0.35.4
+   2. Extract the archive
+   3. Put the path to the `tendermint` executable in your `$PATH`
-1. Install the `many` CLI
+2. Install the `many` CLI

 ```shell
 $ cargo install --git https://github.com/liftedinit/many-rs many-cli
 ```

-2. Generate a new key and get its MANY ID
+3. Generate a new key and get its MANY ID
 ```shell
 # Generate a new Ed25519 key
 $ openssl genpkey -algorithm Ed25519 -out id1.pem